rouhat/AMR-Trends-Kurdistan-Iraq/README.md

 ongoing, and no resistance estimates are published here yet.
 Results will be added once the data has been validated and denominators confirmed.

-Earlier exploratory figures have been withdrawn pending that validation.

 ---